textpattern/textpattern.github.io/administration/index.md

         <tbody>
             <tr>
                 <th scope="row"><a href="http://docs.textpattern.io/administration/forms-panel"><strong>Forms</strong></a></th>
                 <td>A list of forms by type (Textpattern forms, not web forms for submitting data) and functionality to create and manage them.
-The "default" **Article** form type displays by default.</td>
+The "default" <strong>Article</strong> form type displays by default.</td>
             </tr>
             <tr>
                 <th scope="row"><a href="http://docs.textpattern.io/administration/pages-panel"><strong>Pages</strong></a></th>